 Can I buy golf travel insurance after I've already left on my trip?

-Most providers require purchase before departure, though some allow buying within 24 hours of leaving, but you'll forfeit pre-existing condition waivers and trip cancellation for prior events.
+Most providers require purchase before departure, though some allow buying within 24 hours of leaving, but you'll forfeit pre-existing condition waivers and trip cancellation coverage for prior events.

 When should I buy golf travel insurance?